lagotto/MDC/about.md

 ---
 layout: page
-title: About the DLM Project
+title: About the Project
-permalink: /About/
+permalink: /about/
 ---

 ## Overview